 La Savane des Esclaves

-At the La Savane des Escalves, you will get a good impression as the slaves (and other tribes) have lived not long ago and which plants they fed and use to heal any kind of diseases.
+, you will get a good impression as the slaves (and other tribes) have lived not long ago and which plants they fed and use to heal any kind of diseases.
 The photo exhibition with endemic animals is interesting to watch because of good lighting.
 The package tour of the ethnic village is lead by a native of Martinique here in the La Savane des Escalves, a small community rebuilt about the time of their ancestors.
 The tour provides a great deal of information about the former habits and basic living.
 Everything is in French, but there is also a translation to German and other languages in the accompanying guide book so every guest can follow the lead very well.

 It’s worth going as all of this learning and information all happens in the midst of an idyllic nature.
 It is an authentic presentation of a great lesson in history which brings hurt every time you get to know more of the place.
 Here, you get to realize and discover the immense capacity of human beings for cruelty before, now, and then.
 The magnificent effort of the guide is laudable as they try to relive and narrate their interesting stories of the past.